 6. Teflon (and other non-stick cookware)

-7. Plastic and Plastic Wraps
+7. Plastic Containers & Wraps

 - Don’t microwave food or drinks in plastic containers — even if they claim to be “microwave safe.”
 Heat can break down plastics and release chemical additives into your food and drink.
 Microwaves heat unevenly, creating hot spots where the plastic is more likely to break down.

 - Check the bottom of the plastic container you’re using.
-Ensure it is stamped with one of the ‘safe’ numbers (in the picture below) or don’t use it at all.
+Ensure it is stamped with one of the ‘safe’ numbers (in the picture below).
+Or don’t use it at all.

 - Use plastic containers for cool liquids — not hot.